 Oh, yes, I almost forgot: If you want to cozy up to the fireplace to read a good book, try my Origins of Genius: Darwinian Perspectives on Creativity, which was published by Oxford University Press in 1999.
 It received the William James Book Award from the American Psychological Association.
 In addition, it was chosen as a selection by the Quality Paperback Book Club (part of the Book-of-the-Month Club) and made the “Recommended Reading” list in Phi Beta Kappa’s Key Reporter.
 McLaughlin, of the TV program The McLaughlin Group, had this to say “All right, sit back.
 I’ll give you a little erudition here.
 Most Original Thinker of 2000, Dean Keith Simonton, author of Origins of Genius, his ground-breaking treatise that links the Darwinian concept of evolution to the social purpose behind genius; a remarkable book in which I’ve personally found great help.”
 In 2002 the book was translated into Portuguese for a Brazilian edition.
 It remains one of my most frequently-cited publications according to Google Scholar.

 But the author’s pen moves on.
-My Genius 101 became available in 2009.
-It’s already received excellent blurbs, and was even the subject of a recent Newsweek article.
+My Genius 101 became available in 2009 and immediately received excellent blurbs, and was even the subject of a Newsweek article.
 Will this replace Origins of Genius as my most popular book?
 Perhaps so: It’s already translated into Polish and Korean, with current negotiations for translations into German and Mandarin.
-Or will it be my Great Flicks, published by Oxford just two years later?
+Or will it be my The Genius Checklist, just recently published by MIT Press?
 More to come …

 Finally, my work has been featured in such print media as Time, Newsweek, US News & World Report, The New Yorker, Psychology Today, Atlantic Monthly, Psychologies, Fortune, Business Week, USA Weekend, Parade Magazine, The Economist, National Geographic, Discover Magazine, Mindful, Elle, Men’s Health, The Chronicle of Higher Education, USA Today, the Associated Press, the Sunday Times, New York Times,Washington Post, Boston Globe, Wall Street Journal, Philadelphia Inquirer, Montreal Gazette, Toronto Star, Ottawa Citizen, Winsor Star, Winnipeg Free Press, Calgary Herald, Vancouver Sun, San Francisco Chronicle, Los Angeles Times, Sacramento Bee, Vallejo Times-Herald, New Scientist, and the Harvard Crimsom, internet media like CNN.com, ABCNews.com, NBCNews.com, FoxNews.com, CBSnews.com, LATimes.com, www.HuffingtonPost.com, Miller-McCune.com/www.PSmag.com, NPR.org, PopSci.com, TheWrap.com, Chronicle.com, FiveThirtyEight.com, www.ZocaloPublicSquare.org, News.Discovery.com, HealthDay.com, and PopPhoto.com, and such non-English vehicles as Der Spiegel, Der Welt, Bilt der Wissenschaft, Nürnberger Nachrichten, Przekroj, Pravda, Super Interessante, Le Scienza, La Vanguardia, Valor Econômico, La Tercera, LeMonde.fr, Haaretz.com, and Desdeelexilio.com.